Phoenix-610/House-Price-Prediction/Readme.md

     ```sh
     python 1.py
     ```
-    This will train the network from scratch, print detailed performance metrics for each data split, and save two PNG images: `neural_network_results.png` and `feature_importance.png`.
+    This will train the network from scratch, print detailed performance metrics, and save two PNG images: `neural_network_results.png` and `feature_importance.png`.

 -   **To run the Gemini LLM model:**
     ```sh